 Lowey Dannenberg, P.C., Investigates Claims on Behalf of Investors of MoneyGram International, Inc. (MGI) and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. ("MoneyGram" or the "Company") MGI.
+/EIN News/ -- NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. (“MoneyGram” or the “Company”) (NASDAQ: MGI).

 The investigation concerns whether MoneyGram and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.
 The conduct pertains to a lawsuit filed by the Consumer Financial Protection Bureau (“CFPB”) and the Attorney General of New York with respect to violations of federal regulations and the Consumer Financial Protection Act.